UCD Student Feedback on Modules Survey

 - How will I obtain the feedback for my modules?

 Module coordinators will receive an email alert once their student feedback is available for review.
-This email will contain a link to the Module Enhancement InfoHub report which can also be accessed from the Teaching & Learning Connect tab.
+This email will contain a link to the Module Enhancement InfoHub report which can be found in InfoHub.